Everything You Need to Know About Lean Construction Part 1

 Construction companies desperately need to cut costs and conserve resources if they wish to stay competitive in this industry.
 We’ve previously addressed this concern with topics such as assembling skilled workers, minimizing waste, and communicating with owners.
 But what if there was a methodology that combined all of these approaches?

 Lean construction may be the solution that construction companies have been searching for in their pursuit to meet labor demands.
-In this four-part article, a Florida construction lawyer at Cotney Construction Law will be covering everything about lean construction from conception to application.
-For all of your construction-related legal needs, consult with the Florida construction lawyers at Cotney Construction Law.
+In this four-part article, a Florida construction lawyer at Cotney Attorneys & Consultants will be covering everything about lean construction from conception to application.
+For all of your construction-related legal needs, consult with the Florida construction lawyers at Cotney Attorneys & Consultants.

 The Origins of Lean Construction